MercersKitchen/BYOD/README.md

 2. Create USB Installation Key
 3. Install WINDOWS
    - Note: click off WIN Tool Addition
+   - English (United States) and US keyboard is fine
+   - Location should be Specific for Internet Rules and Configuration
 4. Update Drives (Especially All Internet Connection Drivers)
    - Note: Display driver can be an issues; also manually install additional issues as needed
 5. Ensure all BIOS Settings Correct